 At the entrance to the exhibition, I was met with 16,000 wind spinners, and a meandering path to follow through the whirling, glinting curtains of ornaments.
 The beauty of the shiny and distracting objects betrayed images of guns and targets.
 A reminder of proverbial glistering.
 Emerging from this forest of spinners, I paused in amazement.
 At the heart of Cave’s installation existed a marvelous floating world, dripping with over ten miles of crystal, and 24 chandeliers, and backed by miles of net made out of shoelaces and millions of pony beads.

 Here, Cave’s idea is posed: “Is there racism in heaven?”
-To arrive at this question, one must climb-up one of four ladders which support the hovering heaven on earth, and peer into a bric-a-brac utopia made of thousands of ceramic and metal birds, fruits and flowers.
+To arrive at this question, one must climb up one of four ladders that support the hovering heaven on earth and peer into a bric-a-brac utopia made of thousands of ceramic and metal birds, fruits, and flowers.
 Hidden within this Eden-like world are 17 cast-iron Jocko lawn jockeys, their black-face style countenances smiling back at you from behind a spray of faux flowers.